Damaged dam system threatens Northern California towns

 “The lake brings in an enormous part of the economy for the town.
 It definitely is a people-catcher,” said Brannan Ramirez, who has lived in Oroville for about five years.
 “We get people from all over the country.”

-Cities and towns further down the Feather River also are in danger.
+Cities and towns farther down the Feather River also are in danger.

 Yuba City, population 65,000, is the biggest city evacuated.
 The city has the largest dried-fruit processing plant in the world and one of the largest populations of Sikhs outside of India.